 Careers in Editorial, Production, Sales, Publicity, and Marketing

 If you love books and you're interested in working in book publishing, you can choose from a number of available jobs.
-From production to editorial to sales and marketing, the range of jobs are varied and where you land depends solely on your personal interests and strengths.
+From production to editorial to sales and marketing, the range of jobs are varied and where you land depends solely on your interests and strengths.